datanav/docs/tutorial-microservice-continuation-support.rst

 .. admonition::  Objectives:

-    After you complete these tutorials you would have learned the following:
+    After you complete this tutorial you would have learned the following:

     #.
 How to implement continuation support in a Microservice
     #.
 How to implement continuation support in an input pipe